FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 Physical devices used for authentication, such as Yubikeys, can provide another factor.
 These devices work with your computer or your phone to offer a factor.
 Depending on the device, the user either plugs in the device to a computer or passes the device close enough for wireless communication during the authentication process.

 These devices differ from the other factors in the category because they cost money.
-This makes them acceptable for adminstrative or high value accounts, but makes this choice problematic for a broad userbase which will likely not have such devices.
+This makes them acceptable for administrative or high value accounts, but makes this choice problematic for a broad user base which will likely not have such devices.

 As a developer, you will need to build in support for the device using an SDK or a standard the device is compatible with, such as WebAuthN.
 Your users will need to ensure they don't lose it and have it available whenever they authenticate.